-First things first: does your website already appear in Google’s search results?
-Use the Google Indexing tool at Settings > SEO > Google Indexing to see if it does.
+You can click on the ‘Home’ tab to see a preview of your website when appearing on Google’s search results, along with a link to ‘Check your Site on Google’.
 If so, great!
-If not, it’s a great idea to submit your URL to Google or, even better, claim ownership of your site with Google Webmaster Tools.
+If not, it’s a great idea to submit your URL to Google or, even better, claim ownership of your site with Google Search Console.

 Editing your Site Title, Page Title, and Page Description

-When your website appears in Google’s search results page, the listing is composed of three parts: Site Title, Page Title, and Page Description (also called the meta description)—these are where you should add the keywords you’d like to optimize your site for, as well as a brief description or call-to-action.
+When your website appears in Google’s search results page, the listing is composed of three parts: Site Title, Page Title, and Page Description (also called the meta description).
+These are where you should add the keywords you’d like to optimize your site for, as well as a brief description or call-to-action.
 Wait, you haven’t decided which keywords to use?
 Time to take a step back and do some keyword research.

 Custom Page URLs

-Typically, web page URLs are auto-generated from the page name entered in the Edit Navigation menu.
+Typically, web page URLs are auto-generated from the page name you enter in the Edit Navigation menu.
 With the Customized Page URL feature, you can overwrite the auto-generated URL and change it to a custom URL of your choice.
-Keep in mind that the old URL will not automatically forward to the new URL, so take caution when using this feature.
+Keep in mind that the old URL will not automatically forward to the new URL, so be careful when using this feature.

-JimdoBusiness subscribers have access to advanced SEO settings called robots meta tags.
+Business and Platinum package owners have access to advanced SEO settings called robots meta tags.
 These robots meta tags—noindex, nofollow, and noarchive—allow you to control the way that search engines interact with the pages on your website.

 you’re rebuilding your site and will have two pages with the same content, set one as noindex so that it won't show up in search results.

 (i.e. no cached versions of your site will be available).
 Use noarchive for a page that has outdated information on an older version (e.g. information about an obsolete product) so that the

-nofollow: When nofollow is activated for a page, links that are on that page will not be followed by search engines.
-Use nofollow on pages where you can’t control all of the links that are posted (e.g. on pages with Guestbook elements) so that those links aren't followed by search engines.
+- nofollow: When nofollow is activated for a page, links that are on that page will not be followed by search engines.
+Use nofollow on pages where you can’t control all of the links that are posted (e.g. on pages with Guestbook Elements) so that those links aren't followed by search engines.